zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Did you ever talk to him about why he created the Sequences, was that articulated?

-**ZMD**: Yeah, so the story he tells is that, I mean, I have, again, I have not talked to him very much, but I have read almost everything he's written.
+**ZMD**: Yeah, so the story he tells is that—I mean, I have not talked to him very much, but I have read almost everything he's written.
 He has talked about how he started out doing AI stuff and then finding that people made really bad arguments.
 It's like, okay, I'm going to back up and teach people how to argue from scratch.
 Which sounds like a ridiculous, ludicrously arrogant thing.
 But I think it's the best thing he ever did.
 I don't think much of his modern work, but the Sequences were great.

 **CM**: You feel like their aim was to—

-**ZMD**: Teach people about the, the art of optimal systematically correct reasoning, and also, as part of a side benefit of that, get people tuned in to the dangers of AGI.
+**ZMD**: Teach people about the art of optimal systematically correct reasoning, and also, as part of a side benefit of that, get people tuned in to the dangers of AGI.

-**CM**: So that was, that was the main aim, right?
+**CM**: So that was the main aim, right?
 The dangers of AGI.

 **ZMD**: Yeah.